Jay Fisher - World Class Knifemaker

 An overview from the topic: "Why gemstone knife handles?" on the FAQ page:

 Some people worry about toughness; that is, if they drop it on concrete will it break?
 The knife blade tip is the most likely thing to break on any knife so you shouldn't be worrying about the handle.
-But just to soothe your fears, the stones are usually protected in the critical areas by bolsters and the tang, or they are nearly as tough as the blade (nephrite jades, flints, quartzes and jaspers).
+But just to soothe your fears, the stones I use in handles are typically protected in the critical areas by bolsters and the tang, or they are nearly as tough as the blade (nephrite jades, flints, quartzes and jaspers).
 If the chunk of mineral makes it through the cutting, grinding, and finishing process, it will last on the knife.
-About two thousand knives over 30 years have proven that to me.
+About two thousand knives over 35 years with no failures have proven that to me.

 I thoroughly test the stone before using it on a knife handle.
 I've seen some beautiful rock that I can't use because it's too friable.
-In all the years and all the hundreds and hundreds of gem handled knives I've made (see about 3000 pictures of them in the CD catalog here), I've only had one small chip reported after a knife dropped onto a stone floor, which was repaired like brand new.
+In all the years and all the hundreds and hundreds of gem handled knives I've made, I've only had one small chip reported after a knife dropped onto a stone floor, which was repaired like brand new.

 Note the white piece of Dendritic Agate in monster rock saw.
 One of eleven lapidary saws in the shop. the saw does not cut as much as grind.
 The ground swarf from the gemstone mixes with the special mineral oil to make a slurry of ground up oily rock-mud.
 From the color of the mud in this photo, I was cutting some hematite or red jasper.
 It's a messy job!
-Incidentally, the diamond blade on this saw costs in the range of $700!
+Incidentally, the diamond blade on this saw costs about $700!

-Sooner or later, after having proven myself in over a thousand gem handled knives, even they have to accept the durability, usefulness, attraction, and value of gemstone knife handles.
+Sooner or later, after having proven myself in about two thousand gem handled knives, even they have to accept the durability, usefulness, attraction, and value of gemstone knife handles.
 Otherwise, why would I have continual orders for gemstone handled knives, and endless testimonials about the appearance, feel, durability, and value of gemstone handled knives?
 Why would I continue to make them, and why would clients continue to purchase them at a premium?
+It's because gemstone is the ultimate natural handle material.
 Through the grace and gifts of God, I pray I may continue to make them into my twilight years, so that others may share in their beauty, durability, and feel.

 Let's start by classifying gemstone.
 The inorganic earth is composed almost entirely of minerals.
 Minerals are the basic building blocks of rock, and rocks are usually groups of minerals.
 Minerals are the purest form of material, and some are elemental, that is, made of entirely one element, such as gold, silver, calcium, or sulfur.
 Others are compounds that are made of several elements, but are pure in form.
 This means that they have fixed chemical compositions with minimal variations.
 These compounds are recognized by mineralogists as standard species.
 There are over 3500 known species, with as much as 40 new ones being discovered every year!
 Many of the minerals are combined to form a stone, and ultimately gemstone.
 An example would be the gemstone lapis lazuli, which is composed of the minerals nosean, lazurite, pyrite, sodalite, calcite, and hauyne.
 If you examine just one of those minerals: calcite, you'll find it's composed of calcium carbonate: that is calcium, carbon, and oxygen.
 Click here to see a totally newly discovered gemstone that I've used on several knife handles with the mineral content breakdown and information.